serpapi/awesome-seo-tools/README.md

 - [MozBar](https://moz.com/products/pro/seo-toolbar) - Provides instant metrics for any page or SERP.

 - [Ahrefs' SEO Toolbar](https://chrome.google.com/webstore/detail/ahrefs-seo-toolbar-on-pag/hgmoccdbjhknikckedaaebbpdeebhiei) - On-page SEO report, broken link checker, redirect tracer, and country changer for search results in one extension.
+##Google PageSpeed Insights
+Check the speed and usability of your site on multiple devices

+Enter a URL, and this tool will test the loading time and performance for that URL on desktop and mobile.
+It then grades your site’s performance on a score from 0 - 100.
+It tells you exactly how fast it takes to load the site according to different metrics and also suggests areas for improvement.

 ## Miscellaneous Tools
 Explore a diverse range of tools for those niche tasks and unique SEO challenges.